 We adopted a formal written policy providing that our executive officers, directors, nominees for election as directors, beneficial owners of more than 5% of any class of our voting stock, any member of the immediate family of any of the foregoing persons, and any firm, corporation or other entity in which any of the foregoing persons is employed, is a general partner or principal or in a similar position, or in which such person has a 5% or greater beneficial ownership interest, are not permitted to enter into a related person transaction with us without the consent of our audit committee, subject to the exceptions described below.
 In approving or rejecting any proposed "related person" transaction, our audit committee considers the relevant facts and circumstances available and deemed relevant to our audit committee, including whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances and the extent of the related person's interest in the transaction.
-Our audit committee has determined that certain transactions will not require audit committee approval, including certain employment arrangements of executive officers, director compensation, transactions with another company at which a related person's only relationship is as a non-executive employee or beneficial owner of less than 5% of that company's shares, and transactions where a related person's interest arises solely from the ownership of our common stock and all holders of our common stock and all holders of our common stock received the same benefit on a pro rata basis.
+Our audit committee has determined that certain transactions will not require audit committee approval, including certain employment arrangements of executive officers, director compensation, transactions with another company at which a related person's only relationship is as a non-executive employee or beneficial owner of less than 5% of that company's shares, and transactions where a related person's interest arises solely from the ownership of our common stock and all holders of our common stock and all

-Year ended December 31, 2017 Transactions with Related Person
+Year ended December 31, 2018 Transactions with Related Person

-During the year ended December 31, 2017, we had no transactions with a "related person" that requires disclosure under Item 404 of Regulation S-K.
+During the year ended December 31, 2018, we had no transactions with a "related person" that requires disclosure under Item 404 of Regulation S-K.